peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 - Respond to a `GET /authors/:id/books` request with all books entities for a specific author ordered by their `title` column.

-You can run the following test suite to verify the positive case when each middleware responds with a `200` status code.
+You can run the following test suite to verify the middleware works as expected.

 ```shell
 npm test test/part2.routes.authors.test.js